albedosehen/templates/typescript-node-azfunc-v4-durable/QUICKSTART.md

 You now have a complete Durable Functions project with:

-- ✅ **4 Orchestration Patterns**: Chaining, Fan-out/Fan-in, Human Interaction, Monitor
+- **4 Orchestration Patterns**: Chaining, Fan-out/Fan-in, Human Interaction, Monitor
-- ✅ **7 Activity Functions**: Ready to use and customize
+- **7 Activity Functions**: Ready to use and customize
-- ✅ **Task Hub Configuration**: Properly configured for local and production
+- **Task Hub Configuration**: Properly configured for local and production
-- ✅ **HTTP Endpoints**: For starting and managing orchestrations
+- **HTTP Endpoints**: For starting and managing orchestrations
-- ✅ **Tests**: Example unit tests for orchestrators and activities
+- **Tests**: Example unit tests for orchestrators and activities
-- ✅ **Docker Support**: Local storage emulation with Azurite
+- **Docker Support**: Local storage emulation with Azurite

-Happy orchestrating! 🎉
+Follow the best practices outlined to build secure, maintainable Azure Durable Functions applications.
+Happy coding!